gaiaresources/abis-mapping/abis_mapping/templates/survey_site_data_v2/templates/instructions.md

 ## APPENDICES
 ### APPENDIX-I: VOCABULARY LIST
-With the exception of `geodeticDatum` and `relationshipToRelatedSite`, data validation does not require adherence to the vocabularies for the various vocabularied fields.
+With the exception of `geodeticDatum` and `relationshipToRelatedSite`, the data validation does not require fields to adhere to the vocabularies specified for the various vocabularied fields.
 These vocabularies are merely provided as a means of assistance in developing consistent language within the database.
 New terms may be added to more appropriately describe your data that goes beyond the current list.